osiell/oerplib/doc/source/tutorials.rst

     for addr in partner.address:
         print(addr.name)

-You can browse objects through a :class:`model <oerplib.service.osv.OSV>` too.
+You can browse objects through a :class:`model <oerplib.service.osv.Model>` too.
 In fact, both methods are strictly identical, :func:`oerplib.OERP.browse` is simply a shortcut to the other::